+The Colorado Rockies have two retired numbers, 17 and 42.
 In 1997, the Colorado Rockies, Major League Baseball and other Major League Clubs celebrated the 50th Anniversary of Jackie Robinson breaking the color barrier in Major League Baseball.
 On August 13, 1997, in a ceremony attended by Jackie's widow, Rachel, and daughter, Sharon, the Colorado Rockies officially retired the number 42 in honor of Jackie's historic and heroic contributions to the game of baseball.
-His number adorns the right field wall in Coors Field.

 A destination spot on the Mezzanine Level of the ballpark (above sections 201-203) that provides a great center-field view of the game.
 It's a semi-enclosed area below the Upper Deck with floor to ceiling glass to the West providing additional protection from the elements.
 The area is available to groups, individuals and walk-ins, subject to availability.

 For more information or to reserve a group, please call (303) ROCKIES (762-5437).

 Rockies Magazine is the official magazine of the Colorado Rockies.
 Published each season from March through September, Rockies Magazine gives fans the most in-depth look at the Rockies on and off the diamond through fantastic photography, player profiles, Minor League features and much more.
 In addition to being sold at vendor stands each home game day, subscriptions are available by calling (303) ROCKIES (762-5437) or emailing firstname.lastname@example.org.